 Proposed Activity Purpose of Activity Perform a field verification survey of wells identified by previous investigators as possibly existing within 5 miles of the Roca Honda permit area, and measure depths to water where sufficient control is available on well depth and aquifer penetrated.
 Determine status and locations of local wells; measure depth to water in those wells in order to refine the water surface maps.
 Ground water samples may be collected in some of the wells identified above if wells are topographically lower and down the hydraulic gradient from the proposed mine.
 Establish baseline water quality Perform aquifer tests using wells drilled in the Westwater Canyon Member within Section 16, T13N R8W in 2007.
+Up to 2 of wells S- 1, S-3 and S-4 will be pumped one at a time while water levels in the other S-wells and a Kg well (B-1442) at Lee Ranch are monitored.
 Ascertain hydraulic parameters of Westwater Canyon Member in the permit area for use in calculation of impacts of mine dewatering and to estimate rates of ground water inflow to the mine.
 Collect samples of ground water produced during the aquifer test performed and analyze.
 Develop initial design parameters for water treatment.
 Commence water level measurement and sampling of ground water at the Section 16 wells.
 Establish baseline water levels and water quality for the confined aquifer within the Westwater Canyon Member in the permit area.
-Install a group of monitor wells in multiple aquifers including Westwater Canyon Member, the Gallup Sandstone, the Point Lookout Sandstone, the sandstones of the Menefee Formation (if present), and the alluvium.
+Install monitor wells in other aquifers including Westwater Canyon Member, the Dakota Sandstone, the Gallup Sandstone, the Point Lookout Sandstone, the sandstones of the Menefee Formation (if present), and the alluvium.
 Obtain baseline water levels in different aquifers at same location and establish ground water monitoring; obtain baseline aquifer water quality.
+Perform an aquifer test using the wells installed in the Westwater Canyon Member, the Dakota Sandstone, the Gallup Sandstone, the Point Lookout Sandstone, the sandstones of the Menefee Formation (if present), and the alluvium.
+The Jmw well will be pumped and water levels in the other wells monitored.
+Assess hydraulic interconnection between the Jmw and over-lying aquifers.